CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/VSTS_buildprogress.PNG" alt="Build progress" width="400px"/>

-You van view detailed logs by clicking on any of the steps in the process.
+You can view detailed logs by clicking on any of the steps in the process.
 The build should succeed - if so, a release will automatically be kicked off as we have enabled continuous delivery.
 Let's check it out.

 Navigate to Release and select the new release.
 You may have to wait for a minute or so before it appears.
 You'll see something like the below: